polkadot-developers/substrate-developer-hub.github.io/docs/knowledgebase/advanced/try-runtime.md

 :-------------------------:|:-------------------------:
 ![image](./../assets/advanced/try-runtime-ext-1.png)  |  ![image](./../assets/advanced/try-runtime-ext-2.png)

 With `remote_externalities`, developers can capture some chain state and run tests on it.
-By contrast, `TestExternalities` only allows developers to debug old state and `BasicExternalities` is designed only to be used in genesis.
+Essentially, `RemoteExterrnalities` will populate a `TestExternalities` with a real chain's data.

 In order to query state, `try-runtime` makes use of Substrate Core's [`StateApi`][stateapi-rustdocs].
 In particular:
 - [`storage`][stateapi-storage-rustdocs]: A method which returns a storage entry at a specific block’s state.